 1. Merlot and Cabernet Sauvignon Similarities

-Both merlot and cabernet sauvignon are derived from the same parent grape — the cabernet franc.
+Both merlot and cabernet sauvignon derive from the same parent grape — the cabernet franc.
 Sharing a branch on the family vine means these two varietals maintain a handful of similarities, namely when it comes to their color, strength and dryness levels:

-- Both cabernet and merlot have deep, dark, ruby-colored bodies.
+- Cabernet and merlot have deep, dark, ruby-colored bodies.

-- Both hold opaque centers and lighter rims.
+- They hold opaque centers and lighter rims.

 - Both are moderate to intensely strong, carrying bright flavor profiles and enticing unique sensations on the tongue.

-- Both are dry red wines — indeed, they’re considered two of the driest commercial red wine types in the world.
+- These are dry red wines — indeed, they’re considered two of the driest commercial red wine types in the world.